ihsn/nada-documentation/src/admin-guide/core-concepts.md

 ## Data access type

-NADA allows for the level of access to datasets for some types of data (microdata, geographic dataset) to be controlled at the study level.
-In other words, the level of restriction can differ from study to study and can be defined on a scale ranging from open access, with no restrictions, to no access.
-Briefly the available access types are:
+NADA allows the level of access to datasets to be controlled at the study level.
+The level of restriction can differ from study to study and can be defined on a scale ranging from open access with no restrictions, to metadata-only publication with no data access.

--   **Open Access Data Files** - data shared under this policy can be downloaded and used without restriction (and should be published under a specific open data license).
-The user is not required to be logged into the site and no personal information is collected on the person downloading the data.

--   **Direct Access Data Files** - data shared under this policy can be downloaded without any restrictions, but some restrictions to the use may apply (e.g., no commercial use).
-The user is not required to be logged into the site and no personal information is collected on the person downloading the data.

--   **Public Use Data Files** - data shared under this policy requires that the user be logged in and registered on the site before they are able to download the data.
-The user is required to agree to a terms of use of the data and the application keeps records of who downloads the data.

--   **Licensed Data Files** - data shared under this policy requires that the user be logged in and registered on the site.
-Users are also required to fill in and submit a detailed application form listing their reasons for wanting access to the data.
-Once the user submits the application form the system informs the system administrator that an application has been made.
-In order for the person to get access to the data the system administrator needs to review the application and approve it.

--   **Data available from external repository** - NADA allows for studies and their metadata to be listed in a NADA catalog but for a link to be created to another site when the data for that study are available elsewhere.

--   **Data available in an Enclave** - under this policy no data is shared through the application.
-Users submit an application to access the data at a secure facility physically located on the premises of the data producer or a facility nominated by the data producer.

--   **Data not available** - data are not available for this study.
-Only metadata and related materials (like a study report) are published.
+Seven access types are available: **Open access**, **Direct access**, **Public Use Files (PUF)**, **Licensed**, **External repository**, **Data enclave**, and **Data not available**.

+See [Data access types](/admin-guide/content/data-access-types) for a full description of each type, including the user experience, login requirements, admin workflow, and guidance on when to use each.

 ## Citation